FluentCRM/fluent-crm-developers-docs/src/global-functions/index.md

+---
+pageClass: global-functions
+---

 ## Global Functions

 FluentCRM has few global functions which are located at `app/functions/helpers.php` file.
 In this article, we are documenting few useful functions that you may use.
-For full understanding, please check the app/functions/helpers.php file
+For full understanding, please check the `app/functions/helpers.php` file

 [[toc]]

-### fluentcrm_get_option($optionName, $default = '') : mixed
+### fluentcrm\_get\_option
 Get FluentCRM Option.
-This is similar to WordPress's `get_option()` function but it use it's own database table instead of `wp_options` table
+This is similar to WordPress's `get_option()` function, but it uses its own database table instead of `wp_options` table

 **Parameters**
 - $optionName `string` required